-1 The survey design and protocols were submitted with the 2009 Annual Work Plan, and were included as Appendix I-1 in the 2008-2009 Annual Report
+3 The survey design and protocols were submitted with the 2009 Annual Work Plan, and were included as Appendix I-1 in the 2008-2009 Annual Report

-The County maintains and updates hazardous waste disposal information on its website2 to inform the public of proper pesticide handling and disposal procedures.
-During 2013-2014, the Permittees collected pesticide liquids and solids via the HHW Program (described in Section 4).
-The County's Stormwater Management Program Staff and Solid Waste Staff participate in joint outreach activities, such as the Home and Garden Show, to educate the general public about storm drain pollution prevention, limiting the use of pesticides, using less toxic pesticides, and using natural pest control methods on lawns and gardens to reduce the amount of pesticides entering the storm drain system.
+The County maintains and updates hazardous waste disposal information on its website4 to inform the public of proper pesticide handling and disposal procedures.
+During 2014-2015, the Permittees collected pesticide liquids and solids via the HHW Program (described in Section 4).